-Volterra Fietta is pleased to invite you to the virtual seminar on “Maritime boundary delimitation in practice”.
+On 18 May 2022, Volterra Fietta hosted a virtual seminar on “Maritime boundary delimitation in practice”.

 Maritime boundary delimitation, or the process of dividing maritime areas between sovereign States, is a complex legal and technical process.
 It is also one of the most important diplomatic processes relevant in the global economy today.
 However, only a handful of coastal States have successfully delimitated all their potential maritime boundaries.
 This means that hundreds of billions, if not trillions, of dollars of natural resources sitting in the ocean floor, or swimming in the waters, have no straightforward owner.
 This has resulted in several long-standing disputes surrounding maritime boundary delimitation being brought before the International Court of Justice (“ICJ”), International Tribunal for the Law of the Sea (“ITLOS”) and arbitral tribunals.